-I recently read a book re-telling the account of Shackleton's journey.
+I recently read a book re-telling the account of Ernest Shackleton's extraordinary Antarctic journey.
 I had previously heard about this incredible story at high school, but it was never fully explained in-depth, as we mainly focused on the Australian hero Sir Douglas Mawson and his trek through unchartered areas.

-What caught my interest was the question: how did he do it?
+What caught my interest was the question: how did Shackleton do it?

 How, at the turn of the century, without GPS or advanced technology and equipment, did he manage to return all 28 members of his crew safely from the end of the world back home to England?

 The crew ate seal meat, lived on an ice floe and survived a dinghy boat journey across the roughest seas to find an island the size of a football stadium to reach any form of civilisation.

 I mean, all it takes is a weekend at a camp with drizzly weather for my youth group to call it quits, grumble and complain as they trot off to their perfectly pitched tents, warm jumpers, hot food and plenty of books and card games for entertainment.

 Shackleton's main plan was to be the first team to cross the Antarctic continent.
 To start on one side, cross the South Pole and continue on to the other side.

 He gathered a top crew to join the expedition, collected the appropriate funds to purchase the ship Endurance and supply all the necessary equipment and food for the journey.